Should You Invest in the Fidelity MSCI Consumer Discretionary Index ETF (FDIS)?

 Retail and institutional investors increasingly turn to passively managed ETFs because they offer low costs, transparency, flexibility, and tax efficiency; these kind of funds are also excellent vehicles for long term investors.

 The fund is sponsored by Fidelity.
-It has amassed assets over $758.50 M, making it one of the largest ETFs attempting to match the performance of the Consumer Discretionary - Broad segment of the equity market.
+It has amassed assets over $859.40 million, making it one of the larger ETFs attempting to match the performance of the Consumer Discretionary - Broad segment of the equity market.
 FDIS seeks to match the performance of the MSCI USA IMI Consumer Discretionary Index before fees and expenses.

 MSCI USA IMI Consumer Discretionary Index represents the performance of the consumer discretionary sector in the U.S. equity market.

 Investors should also pay attention to an ETF's expense ratio.
 Lower cost products will produce better results than those with a higher cost, assuming all other metrics remain the same.

 Annual operating expenses for this ETF are 0.08%, making it the least expensive product in the space.